Corca Laidhe yDNA Regional Study

-The Corca Laidhe were a medieval clan in the south west of Ireland.
-The documents regarding the clan are not always self consistent and/or complete.
+Old historical texts covering the Corca Laidhe people are not always self consistent and/or complete.
 The material has proven to be difficult to organize into a diagram and it is easy to get confused with so many names being the same from one generation to another or the same name being spelled slightly different.
 The diagram shows via gray lines some alternate pedigrees that can be picked out of the documents.
-Nevertheless, no matter the interpretation the general conclusion is the same, i.e. there once was and maybe now are persons named Driscoll, Coffey, Flynn, Leary, Barry and Clancy who share a common ancestor circa 200 AD.
+Nevertheless, no matter the interpretation the general conclusion is the same, i.e. there once was and maybe now are persons named Driscoll, Coffey, Flynn, Leary, Barry and Clancy who shared a common ancestor circa 200 AD.

 Many families of the Corca Laidhe are referred to as hereditary proprietors.
 According to Webster's dictionary a proprietor is a person who has the legal right or exclusive title to something.
 In the present context that something would be land and the attendant income.
 A hereditary proprietor could originate as a cadet line (2d son, 3rd son, etc.), a son-in-law or reward for loyalty or service rendered.
 In some cases the listing of proprietors may simply be a record of land owners.
 There is good reason to expect the Corca Laidhe genealogy to involve multiple haplogroups and clades.

-One purpose of this project is to build a database for names found in O'Donovan's treatise on the Corca Laidhe.
-Another is to critically examine the genealogy in light of the resultant data.
+We are building a database of names found in O'Donovan's treatise on the Corca Laidhe.
+We are examining the genealogy in light of the resultant data.
 Lastly, the data is made available to other investigators and family historians for analysis as may suit their purpose.

 - 3. The Mearing of the middle Cantred of Ó Cobhthaigh's Territory (p 11)

 - Variants - a surname search at the Irish Ancestors site returns info on where a particular variant will be found and a synopsis from the book by Seán de Bhulbh, Sloinnte na hÉireann-Irish Surnames, Comharchumann Íde Naofa, 1997.
 An acceptable variant is difficult to define.
 Herein if a variant is acceptable if there is precedent for that name having evolved from the root name and the name is associated with county Cork (or at least numerous and not uniquely connected to some other locale).

-- What's In A Name by Nora Hickey
+- • Hickey, Nora.
+What's In A Name

 - Agnomen - often in a locality there would be so many persons of a given surname that a secondary name was added to distinguish one family from another and it evolved to a primary name.